parrt/msds501/projects/images.md

 The mechanism is the same as before: iterating loop variables `x` and `y` across the entire image and processing the pixel at each location.
 The only difference between this function and `filter` is that we want to operate on individual pixels not 3x3 regions.
 In the inner loop, set `pixels[x,y]` to the value of pixel `A[x,y]` minus pixel `B[x,y]`.
 Don't forget to return the image you filled in.

 Add a cell to load and display `bonkers.png` then show the sharpened image.
+Do the same for image `phobos2.jpg`.

 This simple process of subtracting the Laplacian does an amazing job.
 Here's the before and after photo of the asteroid: